elixir-europe/rdmkit/pages/about/media_kit.md

 title: Media kit
 ---

-Here you can find materials that are out of the box available for use outside RDMkit.
-The logo's and images listed here are licensed under a Creative Commons Attribution 4.0 International License, just like the rest of the content on RDMkit.
+This page provides materials that you can use for the dissemination of the RDMkit and when re-using the information provided on the website.
+The logo and images listed here are licensed under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/), just like the rest of the content on RDMkit.
 This means that you can use them, as long as you give attribution to RDMkit.
-If possible, make use of the svg image since this will preserve the image quality better.
+For images and logo, we recommend you to use the svg format since this will preserve the image quality better.

 ## RDMkit logo